 When a Wife Follows Her Feelings over God’s Word

 Lance’s testimony is titled All I Have Lost Is Worth It.
 This statement is not a whimsical boast but a deeply felt conviction.
 What he has lost is his wife Linda and their four children.
 It is true that before he found true repentance at the Pure Life Ministries’ Residential Program, Lance had been a real “jerk” to Linda.
-He had never been unfaithful to her, but he had been deeply immersed in pornography and showed very little love to her and the children.
+He was never unfaithful to the degree of an extramarital affair, but was deeply immersed in pornography and showed very little love to her and the children.
 Nevertheless, after dealing with this couple for over a year, in complete exasperation one day I privately made the statement of Linda, “What a fool!”

 Lance came into our residential program in July 2001.
 He left the program with one of the most dramatic transformations I have seen during my 17 years of ministry.
 He had been utterly self-centered, full of hatred and bitterness.
 Now he loved God with all his heart and was determined to stay pressed into Him upon his return home early in 2002.
 I was a little apprehensive about him when he left.
 I really wasn’t concerned that he would return to pornography.
 My fear was that he would lose the fire for God that had built within him during his stay at Pure Life.
 During the course of the next year, I saw him a number of times as I occasionally traveled to his area to minister.
 I was immensely gratified to see that he had indeed kept his love for God, even through the most difficult circumstances.